qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 and random encoding, showing again that prediction performance alone does not establish a boundary policy.

+A subsequent predeclared optimizer-stability screen crossed constant versus second-half cosine-decayed learning rates with batches of 16 versus 32 while holding 400 epochs and 102,400 sequences fixed.
+Only constant rate with batch 32 passed all three paired seeds.
+Final endpoint probabilities were 0.9929, 0.9969, and 0.9965; mean DM reward was 0.7328 versus 0.6072 for never and 0.6330 for random encoding, and target-memory removal reduced it to 0.6010.
+This is a positive three-seed development result, not confirmation.
+Two selected-cell trajectories had large earlier excursions, and each cosine cell retained a wrong solution in one seed.
+The selected cell therefore advances unchanged to ten fresh seeds.

 Constraining encoding probability to increase with accumulated observed-feature and query progress did not help.
 With the otherwise selected credit and curriculum settings, both paired seeds remained at endpoint probability 0.021 throughout the